isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Iterative Allocator
 -------------------
-It is the default allocator used by the Kea DHCPv4 server.
-It remembers the last offered address and offers this address increased by 1 to the next client.
+This is the default allocator used by the Kea DHCPv4 server.
+It remembers the last offered address and offers this address, increased by one, to the next client.
 For example, it may offer addresses in this order: ``192.0.2.10``, ``192.0.2.11``, ``192.0.2.12``, and so on.
-The time to find and offer the next address is very short.
-Thus, it is the highly performant allocator when the pool utilization is low and there is a high probability that the next address is available.
+The time to find and offer the next address is very short; thus, this is the most performant allocator when pool utilization is low and there is a high probability that the next address is available.

 The iterative allocation underperforms when multiple DHCP servers share a lease database or are connected to a cluster.
-The servers tend to offer and allocate the same blocks of addresses to different clients independently.
-It causes many allocation conflicts between the servers and retransmissions by clients.
-A random allocation deals with it by dispersing the allocations order.
+The servers tend to offer and allocate the same blocks of addresses to different clients independently, which causes many allocation conflicts between the servers and retransmissions by clients.
+A random allocation addresses this issue by dispersing the allocation order.

 Random Allocator
 ----------------

-The random allocator uses a uniform randomization function to select offered addresses from the subnet pools.
-It improves the server's resilience against attacks based on allocation predictability.
-In addition, the random allocation is suitable in deployments where multiple servers are connected to a shared database or a database cluster.
+The random allocator uses a uniform randomization function to select offered addresses from subnet pools.
+It is suitable in deployments where multiple servers are connected to a shared database or a database cluster.
 By dispersing the offered addresses, the servers minimize the risk of allocating the same address to two different clients at the same or nearly the same time.
+In addition, it improves the server's resilience against attacks based on allocation predictability.

 The random allocator is, however, slightly slower than the iterative allocator.
 Moreover, it increases the server's memory consumption because it must remember randomized addresses to avoid offering them repeatedly.
-Memory consumption grows with the number of offered addresses.
-In other words, larger pools and more clients increase memory consumption by random allocation.
+Memory consumption grows with the number of offered addresses; in other words, larger pools and more clients increase memory consumption by random allocation.

-The following configuration snipet shows how to select the random allocator for a subnet:
+The following configuration snippet shows how to select the random allocator for a subnet:

 .. code-block:: json